strimzi/proposals/06x-new-kafka-roller.md

    - `NOP` - Nodes that have at least one restart or reconfiguration attempt (Context.numRestartAttempts > 0 || Context.numReconfigAttempts > 0 ) and have either
              `LEADING_ALL_PREFERRED` or `SERVING` state.

-4. Wait for nodes in `WAIT_FOR_LOG_RECOVERY` group to finish performing log recovery.
+5. Wait for nodes in `WAIT_FOR_LOG_RECOVERY` group to finish performing log recovery.
-   - Wait for each node to have `SERVING` within the `postOperationalTimeoutMs`.
+   - Wait for nodes to have `SERVING` within the `postOperationalTimeoutMs`.
    - If the timeout is reached for a node and its `numRetries` is greater than or equal to `maxRetries`, throw `UnrestartableNodesException` with the log recovery progress (number of remaining logs and segments).
-Otherwise increment node's `numRetries` and repeat from step 3.
+Otherwise increment node's `numRetries` and repeat from step 2.

-5. Restart nodes in `RESTART_FIRST` category:
+6. Restart nodes in `RESTART_FIRST` category:
    - if one or more nodes have `NOT_RUNNING` state, we first need to check 2 special conditions:
       - If all of the nodes are combined and are in `NOT_RUNNING` state, restart them in parallel to give the best chance of forming the quorum.
       > This is to address the issue described in https://github.com/strimzi/strimzi-kafka-operator/issues/9426.